Graduate Study at UIC

 - Fellowship Holders Must register for at least 12 hours of credit per semester of award (summer registration optional but if the tuition-and-selected-fee-waiver is to be used, a minimum of 6 hours is necessary).

 - Assistantship Holders Must register for at least 8 hours of credit each semester of appointment, excluding summer.
 International students on an F-1 visa must register for a minimum of 8 hours for a 50% appointment, or 9 hours for an appointment less than 50%.
 While summer enrollment for assistants is optional, assistants who wish to use their summer tuition-and-selected-fee waivers must register for at least 3 hours during that term.
 Some graduate programs may require registration for more than 8 hours per term and/or summer registration.
 There are no tuition-and-selected-fee waiver benefits for students employed with less than 25% or more than 67% appointment.
-Assistants who qualify for a spring tuition-and-selected-fee waiver automatically receive a summer waiver if registered in at least 3 hours in summer unless holding a summer appointment above 67%.
+Assistants who qualify for a spring tuition-and-selected-fee waiver automatically receive a summer waiver if registered in at least 3 hours in summer unless holding a summer assistantship appointment of any percentage.
+Registration must be maintained through the end of the term.

 - Academic departments may have specific registration requirements.
 Please check with the department to be sure all departmental requirements are met.